 Safety techniques including the proper placement of hands and feet when climbing down from any height is usually explained at the end.
 This is proceeded by a demonstration of some basic climbing techniques that your kid will need to practice afterward.

 Rock climbing gyms usually provide all the necessary gears and equipment such as shoes, helmets, and harnesses.
 Besides these, there are no other gear requirements needed, except a few play toys!

 Getting your kids to try rock climbing too early might: Turn them into the next climbing prodigy like Brookes or might just give them the best childhood experience ever!
 We know for sure that with the right play tools, environment, equipment, and a good, qualified kid instructor, rock climbing could be the next best activity for your kid.
-Indoor or outdoor climbing, it can help your kid’s development both physically and mentally.
-Most importantly, although reaching the top is the goal, it will also help him/her gain courage to fall, fail, and try again… and again!
+Indoor or outdoor climbing can help your kid’s development both physically and mentally.
+Most importantly, although reaching the top is the goal, it will also help him/her gain the courage to fall, fail, and try again… and again!